craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Tracking/Economy Pages/Economics of Tetrimoc's Desert.md

 ### Food
 What lives here?
 #### Meat
 We eat goat if we're in the city, or worms if we're outside.
 Or people.
 Y'know, if you have to...
+Meat is uncommon here, always a delicacy.

 #### Dairy
-Goats milk!
-Some city folk can get imported Cow Cheese, but its rare.
-So is nuts milk, we just dont get a lot of dairy tbh.
+Goat or Worm milks are the only choices presented to the common folk of the Desert.
+Rarely, and at great expense, nut milk can be locally produced or dairy can be imported from the east.
+Most people go without dairy in the deserts.

 #### Grain
+Within the Desert, Maize naturally grows well, but few other grains can in this place.
+In the wetter, more nutrient rich regions, some farmers can grow a short wheatgrass, but that
 Nearly only corn, some folks can get light grains in the wetter areas, but we get to sell that, so we eat corn.

 #### Fruit